 Papers and Research

-Bancor partners with leading academic researchers who are interested in exploring and evaluating the potential of community currencies, wealth creation, and monetary expansion.
+Bancor partners with leading academic researchers who are interested in exploring and evaluating the potential of community currencies, local wealth creation, and innovative monetary expansion.
 Transaction data from our community currency pilots forms the baseline of groundbreaking research in this field.
-Are you an academic researcher interested in cryptocurrency and financial inclusion?
+Are you a researcher interested in cryptocurrency and financial inclusion?
+We look forward to supporting your work with ours.